 Fluffy Buttery Popovers

-Featured in Morning Meals Worth Getting Out of Bed For.
+Category: Morning Meals Worth Getting Out of Bed For

 Quick fluffy popovers with 5 pantry staples.
 Crispy on the outside, hollow inside, and golden in under 50 minutes.
 Yields 6 wonderful pieces.